spsforks/QB64-Wiki/PLAY.md

 ```
 <sub>Code by Galleon</sub>

-*Example 2:* Plays "Frosty the snowman".
+Plays "Frosty the snowman".
 The lyric printing is not delayed by PLAY in QB64.

 ```vb